google/timesketch/docs/APIClient.md

 #### Chips

-Chips are the the "+ Time filter" or "+ Add label filter", etc elements you can see in the UI.
+Chips are the "+ Time filter" or "+ Add label filter", etc elements you can see in the UI.
 There are several chips available:

 + DateIntervalChip